NVIDIA/aistore/docs/networking.md

 }
 ```

-Here, public and intra-cluster traffic use the same loopback interface, but different TCP endpoints.
+Here, public, intra-control, and intra-data traffic use the same loopback interface and the two [Local Playground](/docs/getting_started.md#local-playground) ports.

 ### Invalid post-v5.0 deployment